 Seagate places a high value on assessing product impacts and communicating them transparently.
 Maximizing sustainability through product stewardship is an ongoing goal.

 We conduct LCAs according to ISO 14040 standards in order to construct an estimate of each product’s impact on the environment.
-Our LCAs encompass 15 impact categories, from GHG emissions to health impacts to resource depletion.
+We have determined that the 4 impacts that are material to our products are: GHG emission, Water Depletion, Metal Depletion, and Human Toxicity.
+We publish this information in the form of a Product Sustainability Report.
 Each LCA is reviewed by a third party and addresses impacts at each stage in the life of a product, from extraction of raw materials to end-of-life disposal and recycling.
 We prioritize which products undergo LCA efforts based on production volume and customer data needs.

 As a leading supplier to major original equipment manufacturers, we establish standards for direct materials-the components that make up our products-to meet customers’ strictest specifications.